← Back to blog

 How do I measure whether my agency retainer is worth the cost?

 Calculate your Marketing Efficiency Ratio: total revenue divided by total marketing spend including the retainer fee.
 A healthy MER for ecommerce is 3:1 or higher.
 Then ask: what did the agency specifically produce last month?
-What would it cost to produce the same output with AI tools at $200-300/month in software?
+What would it cost to produce the same output with an AI marketing stack instead?
 The gap between those two numbers is your retainer premium.

 Want to see where your marketing stands?